 \section{Case study: Jacobi-Pi\~neiro polynomials}

-In this section, we present a bidiagonal factorisation for the Hessenberg recurrence matrix of the Jacobi-Pi\~neiro multiple orthogonal polynomials on the step-line, obtained using both methods developed in Sections \ref{Factorisations linked to the Gauss-Borel factorisation} and \ref{Factorisations linked to branched continued fractions}.
-At the end of this section, we also give a bidiagonal matrix factorisation associated with the multiple Laguerre polynomials of first kind as a limiting case of the Jacobi-Pi\~neiro polynomials.
+In this section, we present a bidiagonal factorisation of the Hessenberg recurrence matrix of the Jacobi-Pi\~neiro multiple orthogonal polynomials on the step-line, obtained using both methods developed in Sections \ref{Factorisations using MOP coefficients} and \ref{Factorisations linked to BCF}.
+At the end of the section, we give a bidiagonal matrix factorisation associated with the multiple Laguerre polynomials of first kind as a limiting case of the Jacobi-Pi\~neiro polynomials.